 Christmas jobs to earn quick cash

-Picking up a Christmas job is a great way to make sure you can enjoy your holidays without putting extra strain on your finances.
+Picking up a Christmas job is a great way to ensure you can enjoy your holidays without putting extra strain on your finances.
 Some jobs will be more involved than others, but all of them have some degree of flexibility.